The Living City

 This interdisciplinary exhibition is intended to foster dialogue about the issues and potential solutions outlined in The Living City Report Card, inspire innovative and creative thinking about environmental issues and provide an opportunity for artists and environmentalists working within the Toronto region to collaborate.

-‘The Living City’ exhibition opens November 23rd and run until December 31st, 2017 at Evergreen Brickworks.
+‘The Living City’ exhibition opened November 23rd and ran until December 31st, 2017 at Evergreen Brickworks.
+It will be heading to Kortright Centre for Conservation, Woodbridge later this spring.

 Gustavo Cerquera Benjumea